enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Introduction
 ============

 Discovering and bringing new drugs to the market is a long, expensive and inefficient process \[1, 2\].
-Increasing the success rates of drug discovery programmes would be transformative to the pharmaceutical industry and significantly improve patientsâ€™ access to medicines.
+Increasing the success rates of drug discovery programmes would be transformative to the pharmaceutical industry and significantly improve patients' access to medicines.
 Of note, the majority of drug discovery programmes fail for efficacy reasons \[3\], with up to 40% of these failures due to lack of a clear link between the target and the disease under investigation \[4\].

 Target selection, the first step in drug discovery programmes, is thus a critical decision point.
 It has previously been shown that therapeutic targets with a genetic link to the disease under investigation are more likely to progress through the drug discovery pipeline, suggesting that genetics can be used as a tool to prioritise and validate drug targets in early discovery \[5, 6\].